pantheon-systems/decoupled-kit-js/web/docs/Packages/wordpress-kit/index.md

 custom_edit_url: null
 ---

-# Pantheon Systems WordPress Kit
+# WordPress Kit

-Utilities to help simplify the process of sourcing data from a WordPress backend for a Front-End Site hosted on Pantheon.
+Utilities to help simplify the process of sourcing data from a WordPress back end for a decoupled front end hosted on Pantheon.

 ## Installation